A Simple and Fast Algorithm for L1-norm Kernel PCA: Algorithm

 \section{Algorithm}

-In this section, we develop an efficient algorithm that finds a local optimal solution to problem \eqref{eq:new} based on the findings in Section \ref{reformulation}.
-Before giving the details of the algorithm, we first provide an idea behind the algorithm.
+In this section, we develop an algorithm that finds a local optimal solution to \eqref{eq:new} based on the findings in Section \ref{reformulation}.
+Before giving details of the algorithm, we first provide the idea behind the algorithm.

-The main idea of the algorithm is to move along the boundary of $P$ so that the $L_2$-norm of the iterate decreases.
-Figure \ref{idea} graphically shows a step of Algorithm \ref{alg:L1KernelPCA}.
-Starting with iterate $\text{x}^{k}$, we first identify hyperplane $\text{h}^{k}$ which current iterate $\text{x}^{k}$ lies on.
+The main idea of the algorithm is to move along the boundary of $P$ so that the $L_2$-norm of $\text{x}_k$ successively decreases.
+Figure \ref{idea} illustrates a step of the algorithm.
+Starting with an iterate $\text{x}^{k}$, we first identify the hyperplane $\text{h}^{k}$ which the current iterate $\text{x}^{k}$ lies on.
 After identifying the equation of $\text{h}^{k}$, we find the closest point to the origin from $\text{h}^{k}$, which we denote by $\text{z}^{k}$.
-After that, we obtain $\text{x}^{k+1}$ by projecting $\text{z}^{k}$ to the constraint set by multiplying it by an appropriate scalar.
-We repeat this process until iterate $\text{x}^{k}$ converges.
+After that, we obtain $\text{x}^{k+1}$ by projecting $\text{z}^{k}$ to the constraint set $\partial P$, which is done by multiplying an appropriate scalar between 0 and 1.
+We repeat this process until the sequence of iterates $\{\text{x}^{k}\}$ converges.